-We intend to use the net proceeds. if any, from this offering for working capital and general corporate purposes, including without limitation development of our product candidates and general and administrative expenses.
-Because there is no minimum offering amount required as a condition to close this offering, the actual total public offering amount, commissions and proceeds to us, if any, are not determinable at this time.
-The amounts and timing of our use of the net proceeds, if any, from the sale of securities in this offering will depend on a number of factors, such as the timing and progress of trials of our clinical and pre-clinical product candidates and our development efforts, the timing and progress of any partnering efforts, technological advances and the competitive environment for our product candidates.
+We intend to use the net proceeds from this offering to fund continued clinical development of pipeline products, as well as for working capital and general corporate purposes.
+The amounts and timing of our use of the net proceeds from the sale of securities in this offering will depend on a number of factors, such as the timing and progress of trials of our clinical and pre-clinical product candidates and our development efforts, the timing and progress of any partnering efforts, regulatory approvals, technological advances and the competitive environment for our product candidates.